seantanly/elixir-paratize/README.md

 Each function accepts task options to customize the parallel processing.

 * size - the number of parallel workers, defaults to the number of system cores given by `:erlang.system_info(:schedulers)`
-* timeout - in milliseconds, the minimum time given for a function to complete.
-If the function is timeout, the entire parallel processing crashes with `exit(:timeout,...)`.
+* timeout - in milliseconds, the minimum time given for a function to complete, defaults to `5000`.
+If timeout happens, the entire parallel processing crashes with `exit(:timeout,...)`.
+To disable timeout, use `:infinity`.

 ## Considerations